Chart Color Schemes

 Windaroo has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects that may impact the area: Stapylton Industrial Expansion, Bahrs Scrub Road & Wuraga Road Residential Estate, Sequana Logan Reserve, and Queensland Train Manufacturing Program.
-The following details those likely most relevant.
+AreaSearch identified three projects likely impacting the area: Stapylton Industrial Expansion, Bahrs Scrub Road & Wuraga Road Residential Estate, Sequana Logan Reserve, and Queensland Train Manufacturing Program.
+Projects of greatest relevance are detailed below.

 Professional plan users can use the search below to filter and access additional projects.